hybridsjs/hybrids/docs/component-model/definition.md

 ### Single Component

-To define a web component use the `define` function from the library:
+To define a web component use the `define` function:

 ```typescript
 define(component: object & { tag: string }): component;